d12frosted/elpa-mirror/melpa/llama-readme.txt

   (lambda (%1 _%2 _%3 &optional _&4 &5 _&6)
     (list %1 &5))

 Note how `_%3' and `_&6' are removed from the body, because their names begin with an underscore.
 Also note that `_&4' is optional, unlike the explicitly specified `_%3'.

-The name `##' was chosen because that allows (optionally) omitting the whitespace between it and the following symbol.
-It also looks similar to #'function.